hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 This environmental variable is commonly used in scripting environments where a single folder may contain multiple Vagrantfiles representing different configurations.

+## `VAGRANT_DISABLE_VBOXSYMLINKCREATE`

+If set, this will disable the ability to create symlinks with all virtualbox shared folders.
+Defaults to true if the option is not set.
+This can be overriden on a per-folder basis within your Vagrantfile config by settings the `SharedFoldersEnableSymlinksCreate` option to true.